benzap/the-stoics-library/resources/books/seneca_essays_vol_1/firmness.md

 lose nothing.
 His goods are girt about by strong and insurmountable defences.
-Not Babylon's walls, which an Alexander entered, are to be compared with these, not the ramparts of Carthage or Numantia, both captured by one man's hand,\a not the Capitol or citadel of Rome - upon them the enemy has left his marks.
+Not Babylon's walls, which an Alexander entered, are to be compared with these, not the ramparts of Carthage or Numantia, both captured by one man's hand, not the Capitol or citadel of Rome - upon them the enemy has left his marks.
 The walls which guard the wise man are safe from both flame and assault, they provide no means of entrance, -are lofty, impregnable, godlike.
 There is no reason for you